Harvest Sweet Potato Muffins

 They are naturally sweetened with pure maple syrup (and just a smidge of coconut sugar in that crumb topping) and have a good amount of white whole wheat flour to add in some whole grains.

-Tips & Tricks For These Harvest Sweet Potato Muffins
+Tips & Tricks For These Healthy Sweet Potato Muffins

 - First things first.
 Let’s chat about the sweet potato puree.
 Be sure to use a dry measuring cup when measuring out the required amount.
 If you use a liquid cup, the puree won’t level off quite correctly.